Corporate Governance Policy

 Means of dialogues other than individual meetings

-The Company makes it a basic policy to hold a financial results briefing targeted at analysts, shareholders and investors on a quarterly basis, where members of the top management provide explanations and respond to questions in Q&A sessions, both in person.
-For analysts, shareholders and investors who are unable to come to the venue in person, the Company provides real-time streaming in Japanese, as well as streaming of recorded video in both Japanese and English.
+The Company makes it a basic policy for members of the top management to provide explanations of financial results and hold Q&A sessions, both in person, targeted at analysts, shareholders and investors on a quarterly basis.
+The Company provides real-time streaming in Japanese, as well as streaming of recorded video in both Japanese and English.

 Measures to relay shareholders' opinions and concerns

-The Director in charge of investor relations periodically reports opinions and concerns gathered through dialogues with shareholders to the senior management.
+The Director in charge of investor relations periodically reports opinions and concerns gathered through dialogues with shareholders to the board of directors.

 Measures to control insider information